 Eastern Phoebe (Apr, PA).

-The Field Sparrow has a somewhat slurred, husky chip (Feb, NJ).
-The v-shape gives it a slightly doubled, or slurred sound, which is shared by three eastern warblers, Prothonotary, Orange-crowned and Nashville.
+The Field Sparrow has a somewhat slurred, husky or dry chip (Feb, NJ).
+The v-shape gives it a slightly doubled, or slurred sound, which is shared by two eastern warblers, Prothonotary and Orange-crowned.

 Note the titter-like calls at 6 and 19s, and the flight call at 41s (Feb, NJ).